edX Online

 Corporate social responsibility

 Corporate social responsibility (CSR) is a facet of sustainable business that emphasizes a company's philanthropic, environmental, and ethical initiatives.
 CSR leaders often aim to pair their company's brand and/or purpose with programs that benefit society.
-Many large and enterprise-level corporations are expected to have a successful and visible CSR program.
+Many large and enterprise-level corporations are expected to have successful, visible CSR programs.

 Environmental, social, and governance